CristianICS/create_neochannels/README.md

 # Create neochannels to detect cropmarks

-The workflow is divided between two parts:
+The workflow is divided in two parts:

 1. Process WV3 images
 2. Apply the script to compute neochannels